grammarly/rocker-compose/README.md

     image: wordpress
 ```

 Where `main` is a container name and `image: wordpress` is its spec.
 If container name beginning with underscore `_` then rocker-compose will consider it.
 Useful for doing base specs for [extends](#extends).
-Note that by convension, properties should be maintained in a given order when writing compose manifests.
+Note that by convension, properties should be maintained in the given order when writing compose manifests.

 | Property | Default | Type | Run param | Description |
 |----------|---------|------|-----------|-------------|